Ghini/ghini.desktop/doc/imex.rst

 Exporting to CSV
 ----------------

-To export the Bauble data to CSV select Tools->Export->Comma Seperated Values from the menu.
+To export the Bauble data to CSV select :menuselection:`Tools-->Export-->Comma Seperated Values` from the menu.

 This tool will ask you to select a directory to export the CSV data.
 All of the tables in Bauble will be exported to files in the format